epicnerd1990/hawgts/TO-DO.md

 - `templateinfo` Flow
     - Create a for loop for `ntwgtsize`?
     - Connect to status system?
-- Add "Setup" button that is in Box 2 when first opened.
-Clicking it goes to the github readme
+- Add "Setup" button that is in Box 2 when first opened
+    - Clicking it goes to the github readme?
+    - Arrow to direct user to "Globals" tab?
 - Device and App icons
     - Confirm all code works
     - Device Icon: click to open editor or open Home Assistant directly to your device